-Response Comment Comment Number nto account a onal Associatio Guide, the gn Guide.
-The The pedestrian and bicycle infrastructure included in the project will be be accordance with ODOT's Multimodal Design Guide, which takes into acc broader framework of national design guidance, including the National A of City Transportation Officials (NACTO) Urban Bikeway Design Guide, in NACTO Urban Street Design Guide, and the NACTO Transit Design Guide design of shared-use paths and sidewalks will also be in accordance with Cincinnati design standards.
-The proposed buffers for the shared use paths/sidewalks are not sufficient, especially in those areas.
+Comment Number Comment Response H08 The proposed buffers for the shared use paths/sidewalks are not sufficient, especially in those areas.
 Better barriers are needed.
-H08 own Cincinnati. ail lines between ements to epressing the constraints tandards.
-Such s, particularly gh the corridor. reas where I-75 ould be vering the ap would need to e clearance for nchell Avenue, they would ing from the top uses in a way 75 would lered , historic s.
-These valls along eithe ulls would rende erve to create it End d the need for ODOT and KYTC considered options for capping I-75 in Ohio.
-Once the passes over the Ohio River, it cannot descend directly into downtown Ci South of 5th Street, I-75 must stay elevated to cross active CSX rail lines.
-Pete Rose Avenue and 3rd Street.
-In addition, any design requires accommodating a complicated system of mainline and ramp movements provide local access and continuity along I-71, I-75, and US-50.
-Depress roadway to support a freeway cap while meeting these geometric constr would require steep roadway grades that would not meet design standar steep grades would present traffic operational and safety concerns, part considering the high volumes of heavy truck traffic traveling through the Between 5th Street and Ezzard Charles Drive, there are several areas w is relatively level with the surrounding land uses.
-A freeway cap would be constructed either by leaving I-75 at the current elevation or by lowering Interstate.
-If the existing I-75 elevation is maintained, a freeway cap woul be constructed 20 to 30 feet over the highway to provide adequate clear the freeway cap would either need to extend over these roads, or they w need to be raised up to be level with the top of the cap.
-Transitioning fro of the highway cap back to the elevations of the surrounding land uses in that provides accessible and open connections east and west of I-75 wo substantially increase the project's footprint beyond what is considered reasonable and would impact low-income housing, schools, parks, histo structures, commercial and industrial businesses, and local streets.
-There impacts could be reduced through the extensive use of retaining walls and I-75 or Western and Winchell Avenues.
-However, the retaining walls and in-75 or Western and Winchell Avenues.
-However, the retaining walls and neighborhood.
-Building a freeway cap by lowering I-75 would avoid the r Highways cut off communities.
-This should be burried/capped to reconnect the city H09 s emen epre- cons tanda s, pa gh the reas puld I verin ap wo e clea nche they wo e clea nche they fr uses .75 w lered , hist s.
-Th valls werve d the by 20 Pete Rose Avenue and 3rd Street.
-In addition, any design requires accommodating a complicated system of mainline and ramp movemen provide local access and continuity along I-71, I-75, and US-50.
-Depre- roadway to support a freeway cap while meeting these geometric cons would require steep roadway grades that would not meet design stand- steep grades would present traffic operational and safety concerns, pa considering the high volumes of heavy truck traffic traveling through the Between 5th Street and Ezzard Charles Drive, there are several areas is relatively level with the surrounding land uses.
-A freeway cap could be constructed either by leaving I-75 at the current elevation or by lowerin Interstate.
-If the existing I-75 elevation is maintained, a freeway cap would be constructed 20 to 30 feet over the highway to provide adequate clear the freeway lanes.
-Given the proximity of Western Avenue and Wincher the freeway cap would either need to extend over these roads, or they need to be raised up to be level with the top of the cap.
-Transitioning fr of the highway cap back to the elevations of the surrounding land uses that provides accessible and open connections east and west of I-75 w substantially increase the project's footprint beyond what is considered reasonable and would impact low-income housing, schools, parks, hist structures, commercial and industrial businesses, and local streets.
-Th impacts could be reduced through the extensive use of retaining walls I-75 or Western and Winchell Avenues.
-However, the retaining walls w the cap inaccessible from surrounding land uses and would only serve an even greater barrier through downtown Cincinnati and the West End
+The pedestrian and bicycle infrastructure included in the project will be built in accordance with ODOT's Multimodal Design Guide, which takes into account a broader framework of national design guidance, including the National Association of City Transportation Officials (NACTO) Urban Bikeway Design Guide, the NACTO Urban Street Design Guide, and the NACTO Transit Design Guide.
+The design of shared-use paths and sidewalks will also be in accordance with City of Cincinnati design standards.
+H09 Highways cut off communities.
+This should be burried/capped to reconnect the city ODOT and KYTC considered options for capping I-75 in Ohio.
+Once the Interstate passes over the Ohio River, it cannot descend directly into downtown Cincinnati.
+South of 5th Street, I-75 must stay elevated to cross active CSX rail lines between Pete Rose Avenue and 3rd Street.
+In addition, any design requires accommodating a complicated system of mainline and ramp movements to provide local access and continuity along I-71, I-75, and US-50.
+Depressing the roadway to support a freeway cap while meeting these geometric constraints would require steep roadway grades that would not meet design standards.
+Such steep grades would present traffic operational and safety concerns, particularly considering the high volumes of heavy truck traffic traveling through the corridor.
+Between 5th Street and Ezzard Charles Drive, there are several areas where I-75 is relatively level with the surrounding land uses.
+A freeway cap could be constructed either by leaving I-75 at the current elevation or by lowering the Interstate.
+If the existing I-75 elevation is maintained, a freeway cap would need to be constructed 20 to 30 feet over the highway to provide adequate clearance for the freeway lanes.
+Given the proximity of Western Avenue and Winchell Avenue, the freeway cap would either need to extend over these roads, or they would need to be raised up to be level with the top of the cap.
+Transitioning from the top of the highway cap back to the elevations of the surrounding land uses in a way that provides accessible and open connections east and west of I-75 would substantially increase the project's footprint beyond what is considered reasonable and would impact low-income housing, schools, parks, historic structures, commercial and industrial businesses, and local streets.
+These impacts could be reduced through the extensive use of retaining walls along either I-75 or Western and Winchell Avenues.
+However, the retaining walls would render the cap inaccessible from surrounding land uses and would only serve to create an even grea